shafeen/KnowledgeBase/Books/Purple Cow.md

 who are actively looking for what it is you sell.

-You must design a product remarkable enough to attract the early adopters--but flexible enough and attractive enought that those adopters will have an easy time spreading the idea to the rest of the curve.
+You must design a product remarkable enough to attract the early adopters--but flexible enough and attractive enough that those adopters will have an easy time spreading the idea to the rest of the curve.

 #### Ideas That Spread, Win